s3pweb/ansible-dkron/README.md

-# dkron
+# Ansible Collection - knightsg.dkron

-Dkron collection for Ansible
+Documentation for the collection.